moews/gaussbock/README.md

 ```

 Note that, in the above example, we use two of the optional parameters to tell the tool to parallelize using MPI, for example for the use on a supercomputer, and to return the importance weights and the model, for example for weighting the returned samples and saving the model to draw further samples later.
-If we don't set 'weights_and_model' to 'True', the output of the function will be simply the list of samples.
+If we wouldn't set the weights and model return indicator to `True`, the output would be just the list of samples.